toylim/paperwork/openpaperwork-core/README.md

 ```

-## Convention
+## Conventions

 ### `call_success()`

 Callbacks that are expected to be called with `call_success()` try to do their
 job.
-If they can't, they return `None` hoping that another callback can
+If they can't, they should always return `None` hoping that another
-do the job.
+callback can do the job.
+They should not raise an exception.
+They can however
+log things as they want.

+### `call_all()`

+When we need a return value from callbacks, since many of them are going to be
+called, all of them should expect as first parameter a parameter called 'out'.
+This parameter is a list, instantiated by the caller and usually empty.
+Plugin
+callbacks must not assume it's empty and should only call `.append()` on it.